 It’s a simple reality that anyone who comes into contact with you or your employees while you’re conducting business can file a claim or lawsuit against you for any number of reasons — from physical injuries to wrongful termination.

-That’s why Farmers® offers small business liability insurance, which can help with challenging situations and the associated costs of legal defense and legal damages, up to policy limits selected for covered claims.
+That’s why Farmers® offers small business general liability insurance, which can help with challenging situations and the associated costs of legal defense and legal damages, up to policy limits selected for covered claims.

 A customer trips on a fixture at your business and is injured.

-Premises and operations can help with hospital bills and damages — as well as coverage for your business if the customer sues for negligence.
+Premises and operations insurance can help with hospital bills and damages — as well as coverage for your business if the customer sues for negligence.

 A former client files and wins a lawsuit over work performed by your company.

-Products and completed operations can help with the defense costs and — in some cases — the legal damages for which you may be responsible.
+Products and completed operations insurance can help with the defense costs and — in some cases — the legal damages for which you may be responsible.

 You lose confidential business and customer data when your computer system is hacked.